Back to Insights

 How the Affluent Population Gives: The 2021 Bank of America Study of Philanthropy Analyzed & Discussed

-BY: Shelley Goode, Chief Development Officer, KIPP Foundation; William Jarvis, Managing Director, Philanthropic Executive, Bank of America; Dr. Una Osili, Associate Dean for Research, IU Lilly Family School of Philanthropy; Sarah Krasin, Principal and Managing Director; Thomas Kissane, Vice Chair
+BY: Shelley Goode, KIPP Foundation; William Jarvis, Philanthropic Executive, Bank of America; Dr. Una Osili, IU Lilly Family School of Philanthropy; Sarah Krasin, Managing Partner; Thomas Kissane, Vice Chair

 April 11, 2022